Race Facts – Singapore Grand Prix

 The “Singapore Sling” chicane at turn 10 was removed and replaced with a simpler, faster left-hand turn.
 Further minor changes to the layout of the track from turns 11 to 13 were made ahead of the race in 2015, mainly to improve overtaking opportunities.

 The track then remained unchanged until 2023, when redevelopment work in the bayfront area saw the removal of the section of track between turns 16 and 19.
 The section was replaced with a straight and made lap times around ten seconds faster.
 A knock on effect of the removal of this section was the removal of the large and popular Bay Grandstand.
 As a result, total attendance attendance at the 2023 Singapore Grand Prix weekend dropped by around 40,000 in comparison to the previous year – despite tickets still mostly selling out.
+Tickets sold out again in 2024, this time with weekend attendance increasing to almost 270,000.

 Singapore Grand Prix: Did You Know?

-• Six drivers have shared victories at the 14 Singapore Grands Prix held since 2008.
+• Seven drivers have shared victories at the 15 Singapore Grands Prix held since 2008.
 Sebastian Vettel (2011-2013, 2015, 2019) has the most victories, with five.
-Lewis Hamilton (2009, 2014, 2017-2018) has won four times, Fernando Alonso twice (2008, 2010), and Nico Rosberg (2016), Sergio Perez (2022) and Carlos Sainz (2023) have each won once.
+Lewis Hamilton (2009, 2014, 2017-2018) has won four times, Fernando Alonso twice (2008, 2010), and Nico Rosberg (2016), Sergio Perez (2022), Carlos Sainz (2023) and Lando Norris (2024)have each won once.

 • With frequent Safety Car periods, it’s not unusual for the Singapore Grand Prix to run to the two hour limit.
 Five races here have been won in a time of over two hours.

 • Spare a thought for the drivers, who endure sauna-like conditions in the cockpit during the Singapore Grand Prix and can lose up to 3kg of fluid during the race.
-The circuit, with its bumpy surface and 21 turns, is one of the most physically demanding races on the calendar.
+The circuit, with its bumpy surface and 19 turns, is one of the most physically demanding races on the calendar.

-• Approximately 1600 custom-made floodlights are spread around the 5.075km Marina Bay circuit.
+• Approximately 1600 custom-made floodlights are spread around the 4km Marina Bay circuit.
 The lights, four times brighter than at a regular sports stadium, are specially designed to minimize glare and surface reflection, and to meet F1’s TV broadcasting standards.

 • No driver has recorded more than three retirements at Marina Bay Circuit – though there are plenty of drivers who have retired here three times.
 Among them are Lewis Hamilton and Fernando Alonso.